 |Exiting yet another tunnel.|

 Perhaps, ignorance is bliss after all.
 Watching the varying opinions of world affairs is frightening and frustrating.
 What’s happening in the world?
-Oh, yes, I could get into a lengthy recitation about our opinions of world affairs but, that dear readers is not the intent of our postings.
+Oh, yes, I could get into a lengthy recitation about our opinions of world affairs but, that dear reader is not the intent of our postings.

 |There’s been little rain and yet the hillside is lush and green.|

-We’re all about low stress living, finding joy in our surroundings coupled with a profound sense of freedom as we wander about the world at our leisure.
+We’re all about low-stress living, finding joy in our surroundings coupled with a profound sense of freedom as we wander about the world at our leisure.

 |In a busy beach area, cars were parked inside this frequently used tunnel.|

 Last night, I received a worried email from my dear sister Julie about a news story she’d read about a female tourist being fatally shot in the past few days in Mombasa, Kenya.

 |Another cloudy day on the road.|

 Ten months ago we were on the island of Mombasa, taking a ferry across the waterway to the mainland which was packed like sardines with a possible 1000 people on board.
 We spent 90 days in Diani Beach, Kenya where there have been multiple fatal incidences since we left last December 1st.